jadjoubran/wasm-directory/README.md

-# wasm-directory
+# WASM Directory
-Web Assembly directory
+A list of Web Assembly repositories that you can use on the web!

+## Contributing

+Send a PR to add your WASM project

+## WASM

+*coming soon*